BrettVerney/cliSnips/README.md

 # cliSnips
-A handy collection of config snippets for CLI based appliances and software
+A handy collection of config snippets for CLI based appliances.

 ## Snippets Available
 ```